We've launched new tax management features.

 9. Product co-creation opportunities

 Give top referrers the chance to participate in product development sessions or beta testing programs for upcoming releases.
-Exclusive access makes them feel valued while providing you with invaluable customer insights.
+Exclusive access can make people feel valued while providing you with invaluable customer insights.

 10. Customer-led webinars